Ground Source Heat Pump: Green Energy Made Affordable

 Ground Source Heat Pump Efficiency

-GSHP systems save energy by using the constant temperature of the ground to increase the efficiency of home heating.
+GSHP systems save energy by using the constant temperature of the ground to increase the seasonal efficiency of home heating.
 The source of heat used for ground source heat pumps is the sun, as it heats up the ground water resulting in the stable temperature of the Earth’s floor.

 For every kW of electricity consumed by the heat pump, around 4 kW’s of heat is generated in return, meaning you have a 400% cost-effectiveness ratio.